-(4) Pension value as stated was calculated by Eckler and is detailed in the "Defined Benefit (DB) Retirement Plans Table" in the "Pension Plan Benefits" section, below.
+(5) Pension value as stated was calculated by Eckler and is detailed in the "Defined Benefit (DB) Retirement Plans Table" in the "Pension Plan Benefits" section, below.
 Pension value for each of Messrs.
-O'Driscoll, Pourchet and Agdern is the pension contributions the Corporation made to each of their pension plans in their home countries, the United Kingdom, France and the United States, respectively.
+O'Driscoll, Leburn, Pourchet and Agdern is the pension contributions the Corporation made to each of their pension plans in their home countries, the United Kingdom, France, United Kingdom and the United States, respectively.
+On November 10, 2011, following Mr. Pourchet's departure from Corby on November 9, 2011, Corby was credited for an amount previously paid in respect of a provision for potential retirement payment premiums required under French Generally Accepted Accounting Principles, resulting in a negative amount for pension contributions paid by Corby in 2011.

-(5) All other compensation for the following NEOs include:
+(6) All other compensation for the following NEOs includes: